nandithamr07-gif/smart-stock-monitoring-system/README.md

-#  Smart Shelf Monitoring System
+#  Smart Stock Monitoring System

 An IoT-based smart retail solution that monitors product stock in real-time using weight sensing and sends alerts when stock is low.